tarekziade/claude-tools/README.md

 ### As a Claude Code Hook (Recommended)

-The most powerful way to use the trace compactor is as a Claude Code hook that automatically processes all prompts before they reach Claude.
+The most powerful way to use the trace compactor is as a Claude Code hook that automatically processes tracebacks in **two places**:
+1. **User prompts** - When you paste tracebacks
+2. **Tool outputs** - When Claude runs Python scripts that fail

 **1. Install claude-tools:**